hashicorp/terraform/website/docs/commands/import.html.md

 ## Example: Import to Module

-The example below will import an AWS instance into a module:
+This example will import a particular aws_instance module known as `foo` based on the source module called `bar`

 ```shell
 $ terraform import module.foo.aws_instance.bar i-abcd1234